AppDaemon/appdaemon/docs/WIDGETDEV.rst

 The HTML files exist to provide a basic layout for the widget and insert the styles.
 They are usually fairly simple.

-By convention, the various tag types have styling suitable for some common elements although that can be overidden in the css file or the skin:
+By convention, the various tag types have styling suitable for some common elements although that can be overridden in the css file or the skin:

 - <h1> is styled for small text such as titles or state text